 Notices to attend, give information or produce documents or items are issued under section 130 of the Agvet Code.

 Under section 130 of the Agvet Code, the APVMA has certain obligations when issuing a notice to attend, give information or produce:

 - We must serve you with the notice

 - The notice must be signed by the APVMA Chief Executive Officer

-- the notice must specify a timeframe with which you must comply
+- The notice must specify a timeframe in which you must comply

 - If the notice requests that you attend in person, it must include the location and advise that you may be accompanied by a lawyer